nickboodoo/soulz/README.md

 2. Incorporate a learning model for the final boss

 ### KNOWN BUGS
-1. Healing does not take an action during combat
-2. Tavern does not cost money
+1. Tavern does not cost money